alphagov/government-service-design-manual/service-manual/operations/service-management.md

-This doesn't mean not breaking work down into easily understandable parts, but [stories](/service-manual/agile/writing-user-stories.html), [sprints](service-manual/agile/features-of-agile.html#sprints) and epics are much more suitabled to agile service delivery.
+This doesn't mean not breaking work down into easily understandable parts, but [stories](/service-manual/agile/writing-user-stories.html), [sprints](service-manual/agile/features-of-agile.html#sprints) and epics are much more suited to agile service delivery.

 ### Business as usual